 The school admissions code which detail what schools are to follow, apply to all admission authorities.
 Which includes maintained schools with governor determined admissions, as well as local authorities.
 The requirements listed for governor determined admissions are then applicable for academies and free schools to (as the school admissions code is used to govern both).

-The time that the admission arrangement information should be displayed on your site for is very important too.
-They should be listed on the website for the whole year of that admission period.
+The length of time that the admission arrangement information should be displayed on your site for is very important.
+They should be on the website for the whole year of that admission period.

 We always recommend you add as much useful information as possible.
-Try to make the process easy - regulations are there to be met, but you can do so much more, and with not a lot more work.
+Make the process easy - regulations are there to be met.
+You can do so much more, and with not a lot more work.
 Start the parental journey, with strong positive engagement.

 Competition and Oversubscription

-Conditions are getting more competitive, a DfE commissioned report details some of the findings around admissions discovered by the additional data now available.
+Admissions are getting more competitive.
+A DfE commissioned report details some of the findings around admissions discovered by the additional data now available.
 The report is largely focused on analysis of the decision making process for parents around admission arrangements, but there are lots of other useful insights.

 Any changes to the admissions and oversubscription criteria must changed in advance of the admissions process, including an admissions consultation.
 The guidance specifically mentions that consultation information must be published on the website of the admission authority for the duration of the consultation period.
-The admission authority website is the school website if they are determining their own admissions.
+In a case where the school determines their own admissions, the admission authority website is the school website.

 - 1st Oct - 21st Jan: Consultations must take place between these dates, and last for a minimum of 6 weeks